 What gives the bolded passage added significance is that it signifies the enduring value of the “universalist” approach to pollution reduction embodied in the Clean Air Act and other foundational environmental legislation, circa 1970.
 Rather than try to target or benefit one set of communities over another, the Clean Air Act would legislate, regulate and enforce policies that would mitigate environmental pollution and its effects on everyone, everywhere.
 And if communities of color were the furthest from those standards (which of course they were, overwhelmingly, on average), then the mandated improvements in those communities would have to be disproportionately large.

 That is, although “early” environmental legislation, which was driven and to a great extent written by the environmental movement of that era (the 1970s), was not framed in terms of differential pollution impacts between rich and poor or Black and white, it nonetheless has had the effect of reducing those differentials.

 The Currie paper won’t be the last word on pollution differentials.
-As another expert in this arena has told me privately, the paper doesn’t address the pollution gap between white or Black populations and Hispanic/Asian/Native populations.
+It doesn’t address the pollution gap between white or Black populations and Hispanic/Asian/Native populations.
 The rapidly rising Hispanic and Asian-American populations, both nationwide and in California, e.g., in the heavily polluted and largely Hispanic San Joaquin Valley, make this an urgent research priority.